biowpn/bioweapon/_posts/2025-08-20-heterogeneous-message-handler.md

 }
 ```

+- Note: the above code does not handle alignment.

 As we can see, there is some boilerplate.
 We could use macro to eliminate the duplication, or, if you recall the [Type Sequence post](https://biowpn.github.io/bioweapon/2023/10/05/type-sequence-factory-pattern.html), we could use a type list and some meta-programming trick to achieve the same.
 C++26 reflection offers even more ways to do this.

-With system designed this way, if macros are used, then neither approach is favored, since even with first approach the function name can be synthesized via token-pasting.
+With system designed this way, if macros are used, then none of three approaches is favored, since even with uniquely named function approach the function name can be synthesized via token-pasting.
 Otherwise, overload and template plays very nicely with a type list based approach, since the name `handle` stays the same.

 Alternatively, the system may provide runtime type-dispatching functions outside `Widget`.
 For example, it can pass a `std::variant` of messages to `Widget`, and the type-dispatching can be done via `std::visit`: